Permafrost/Tundra/README.md

 * #### tundra.service:benchmark

   Benchmarks the performance of the given service by invoking it the given number of times, and returning the average and standard deviation execution durations.

   * Inputs:
     * `$service` is the fully-qualified name of the service to be benchmarked.
     * `$pipeline` is an optional IData document which, if specified, contains the input arguments for the invocation of `$service`; in other words, the invocation is scoped to this IData document.
 If not specified, the invocation is unscoped, and hence the service will operate directly against the pipeline itself.
     * `$count` is the number of times `$service` will be invoked, and must be greater than or equal to 1.
 The more times `$service` is invoked, the more reliable the resulting statistics will be (in other words, the more samples the better).
   * Outputs:
     * `$duration.average` is the calculated mean or average duration of execution of the given service with the given input pipeline formatted as an [ISO8601] XML duration string.
+    * `$duration.standard.deviation` is the calculated standard
+      deviation duration of execution of the given service with the given input pipeline formatted as an [ISO8601] XML duration string.
+    * `$duration.minimum` is the minimum duration of execution of the given service with the given input pipeline formatted as an [ISO8601] XML duration string.
-    * `$duration.stdev` is the calculated standard deviation duration of execution of the given service with the given input pipeline formatted as an [ISO8601] XML duration string.
+    * `$duration.maximum` is the maximum duration of execution of the given service with the given input pipeline formatted as an [ISO8601] XML duration string.
-    * `$message` is a diagnostic message describing the execution statistics of the benchmarked service, which can be used for logging the results of the benchmark.
+    * `$message` is a diagnostic message describing the execution statistics of the benchmarked service, which can be used for logging the results of the benchmark:

+          tundra.service:sleep benchmark results: μ = 250.460 ms, σ = 1.711 ms, ∧ = 250.000 ms, ∨ = 277.000 ms, n = 100

+      Where:

+      * μ is the average
+      * σ is the standard deviation
+      * ∧ is the minimum
+      * ∨ is the maximum
+      * n is the sample count

 * #### tundra.service:callstack